Blue Theme Orange Theme Green Theme Red Theme

 Abstract Properties

 A property inside a class can be declared as abstract by using the keyword abstract.
 Remember that an abstract property in a class carries no code at all.
-The get/set accessors are simply represented with a semicolon.
-In the derived class we must implement both set and get assessors.
+For example, the get/set accessors are represented with a semicolon.
+In the derived class, we must implement both sets and get assessors.

-If the abstract class contains only set accessor, we can implement only set in the derived class.
+If the abstract class contains only a set accessor, we can implement only a set in the derived class.

 The following program shows an abstract property in action.